Jahia/html-filtering/README.md

 ```
 [nt:myNodeType] > jnt:content, jmix:droppableContent
     - myHTMLProperty (string, richtext)
-    - willNotProcessed (string)
+    - willNotBeProcessed (string)
 ```

-In this example, `myHTMLProperty` will be processed by HTML filtering because it has the `richtext` constraint, while `willNotProcessed` will not be processed because it lacks this constraint.
+In this example, `myHTMLProperty` will be processed by HTML filtering because it has the `richtext` constraint, while `willNotBeProcessed` will not be processed because it lacks this constraint.

 ### JSON Overrides and HTML Filtering